henryjlee729/portfolio/posts/echopath.md

 ![alt text](/images/echopath/dashboard.png)

-At the time of writing, the next phase is to incorporate the QuickBooks API and get data from there.
 This project is also still ongoing and is subject to change.
 If any other changes have occurred, I will write them down here.